Roger Corman: 1965–1971: Return to independent films

+End of tenure with AIP

-Corman directed The Trip for AIP, written by Jack Nicholson and starring Peter Fonda, Dennis Hopper and Bruce Dern.
+Corman directed The Trip for AIP, written by Jack Nicholson and starring Peter Fonda, Dennis Hopper, and Bruce Dern.
 This began the psychedelic film craze of the late 1960s and was the American entry at Cannes that year.
 Corman took LSD and used the experience to shape the film.
 AIP made some changes to the film in post-production, which made Corman unhappy.

-In September 1967, Corman announced plans to build a new film studio.
-However, this did not happen for a number of years.

 Corman made a film for American TV, Target: Harry (1968), shot in Europe with his brother producing.
 He did some uncredited directing on AIP's De Sade (1969) when director Cy Endfield fell ill.
 He financed Bogdanovich's first feature, Targets (1968), which incorporated footage from The Terror.
 He also produced The Dunwich Horror (1970) for AIP, directed by Haller and co-written by Curtis Hanson, and financed Haller's Paddy.

-For AIP, Corman returned to the director's chair for a gangster film, Bloody Mama (1970), starring Shelley Winters and a young Robert de Niro.
+For AIP, Corman returned to the director's chair for a gangster film, Bloody Mama (1970), based on the true-crime exploits of Ma Barker and starring Shelley Winters and a young Robert de Niro.
 It was a big hit at the box office.

-He also directed a black comedy, Gas-s-s-s (1970), written by George Armitage; it was cut without his permission by AIP and was a financial failure.
+After directing 33 pictures for American International, Corman left the company when his latest features had all been re-edited without his knowledge.
+The most extreme case was the black comedy Gas-s-s-s (1970), written by George Armitage.
+Corman reflected, "I was going against Establishment taste and sensibility in my films of the late 1960s.
+AIP was losing its nerve, maybe shaken by the controversy around the biker and acid movies.
+But Jim Nicholson, AIP's president, had grown conservative and it was his objections to my work that led to the cuts.
+Jim had done this on four films in a row."